ohlrogge/azure-devops-training/README.md

 1. Add another variable to the pipeline.
 1. Define a variable that is derived from a parameter using an if expression.
 1. Append to the parameter tasks additional tasks to print the variables.
-1. After running the pipeline, download the Raw YAML file of the pipeline and investigate the variables in the file, compare them with the parameters.
+1. After running the pipeline, view the Full YAML file of the pipeline and investigate the variables in the file, compare them with the parameters.

 ## Task 03: Build your first application